 - Break down instructions into small and simple steps.

-- Allow time for the person with aphasia to understand.
+- Allow time for the person to understand.
 Sometimes this can be a lot longer than you expect.

-- If the patient becomes frustrated, consider changing to another activity.
+- If the person becomes frustrated, consider changing to another activity.

-You can encourage the person with aphasia to use other ways to communicate.
-Some are:
+You can encourage the person with aphasia to use other ways to communicate, such as:

 - Hand gestures

-It may help the person with aphasia and their caregivers to make a book with pictures or words about common topics or people so that they can communicate better.
+It may help a person with aphasia, as well as their caregivers, to have a book with pictures or words about common topics or people so that communication is easier.

-Always try to keep the person with aphasia involved in conversations.
+Always try to keep people with aphasia involved in conversations.
 Check with them to make sure they understand.
 But do not push too hard for them to understand, since this may cause more frustration.

-Do not try to correct the person with aphasia if they remember something incorrectly.
+DO NOT try to correct people with aphasia if they remember something incorrectly.

-Begin to take the person with aphasia out more, as they become more confident.
+Begin to take people with aphasia out more, as they become more confident.
 This will allow them to practice communicating and understanding in real-life situations.

-When leaving someone with speech problems alone, make sure they have an ID card that:
+When leaving someone with speech problems alone, make sure the person has an ID card that:

 - Has information on how to contact family members or caregivers

-- Explains their speech problem and how best to communicate with them
+- Explains the person's speech problem and how best to communicate